 To find a blog to submit your guest post, you simply need an internet browser.
 Type in the search words “blogs about [insert topic here]”.
 You’ll have a nice list of results within seconds!

-Before you start submitting with wild abandon however, there are some considerations you should take.
+Before you start submitting with wild abandon, however, there are some considerations you should take.
 Here’s what to look for in blogs you might want to contact:

-Audience Size: In general, it is best to start with a blog that has a regular but medium sized audience base – and as you build up credibility as a writer then start aiming high for larger blogs and websites.
-At a minimum, the blog you guest post at should average at least 300-500 visitors a day, or around 10,000 monthly viewers.
+Audience Size: In general, it is best to start with a blog that has a regular but medium-sized audience base – and as you build up credibility as a writer then start aiming high for larger blogs and websites.
+At a minimum, the blog you guest post at should average at least 300-500 visitors a day or around 10,000 monthly viewers.

-Website Topic: It’s best to choose a website which shares a central interest or topic with your own work.
+Website Topic: It’s best to choose a website that shares a central interest or topic with your own work.
 For example, if you write romance novels, perhaps you could contribute to a blog that writes about love and relationship advice.
-If you published a memoir, you might want to seek out websites which would have articles on the types of life lessons you share in your book.
+If you published a memoir, you might want to seek out websites that would have articles on the types of life lessons you share in your book.

 Open Submissions: Many blogs have a simple guest post submission form.
 These make it very easy for you as a writer to submit your article or idea.
 The blogger is actively open to submissions, so you do not have to worry about being turned down.
 Be sure you follow all of their requirements before submitting!

-Contact Method: If there is not a submission form for your post, you’ll want to see if there is a way to reach the website owner, either through a contact form, email address, or by sending a direct message on social media.
+Contact Method: If there is not a submission form for your post, you’ll want to see if there is a way to reach the website owner, either through a contact form, email address or by sending a direct message on social media.
 A link for this can usually be found at the top menu or very bottom links of most sites.

-Bloggers who are open to connecting with readers and provide a method of contact typically are also more open minded about accepting guest posts.
+Bloggers who are open to connecting with readers and provide a method of contact typically are also more open-minded about accepting guest posts.
 If you share a common connection, such as belonging to the same Facebook groups or networks this can help make it easier to build trust with the blogger.